 I Think We’re Alone Now (Chat Channels)

-Note that LotRO doesn’t have pre-made worldwide or level-based chat channels like in other MMOs.
-Instead, LotRO offers user-made channels.
-LotRO server communities, therefore, use global user channels as free-for-all world chats.
-Most servers use the GLFF channel.
+LotRO also offers user-made channels.
+LotRO server communities.
+Before the World channel was added to the game recently, players used global user channels as free-for-all world chats.
+Most servers used the GLFF channel, and some may still do so.
 Access this channel by typing /joinchannel GLFF. /leavechannel GLFF will exit.
 You type in a user channel with a number, not a name.
 So to speak in GLFF, for example, you might type /1 (Your message.)
 To list your user channels, type /listchannels.

 The Beating Of Our Hearts Is The Only Sound (Activating Voice)